 ML Aggarwal Solutions for Class 6 Maths Chapter 1 Knowing Our Numbers are given here.
 When students feel stressed about searching for the most comprehensive and detailed solutions, ML Aggarwal Solutions is the best study material.
 We, at BYJU’S, have prepared step by step solutions.
-Students can either practice online or download these files and practice different types of questions related to this chapter and achieve maximum marks in their examinations.
+Students can either practice online or download these files and solve different types of questions related to this Chapter and achieve maximum marks in their examinations.

 Access answers to ML Aggarwal Solutions for Class 6 Maths Chapter 1 Knowing Our Numbers

 1. Write the smallest natural number.
 Can you write the largest natural number?

 The smallest natural number is 1.

 We cannot write the largest natural number because it is infinite.

 (iii) 1 crore = 10 ten lakh